benchan911/tp/docs/UserGuide.md

 #### 4.1.5 Find existing student list(s) from the student list collection
 Find existing student list(s) from student list collection base on keyword.

+In future releases, you will be able to customize your search to decide if you want to search for a particular student or a student list.

 Command: